 - Add lime juice and salt.
 Mix well.

 - Now prepare for tampering.

 - Add oil to a small pot.
 Heat to medium.

 - Add mustard seeds.
 When they start spluttering, add cumin.
-Fry till golden brown.
+Fry until golden brown.

 - Add peanuts.
-Fry till golden brown.
+Fry until golden brown.
 When they are golden brown, add urad dal.
 We add ingredients one after another so that they are evenly fried and remain crunchy.

 - When dal is golden brown, add curry leaves.
 When they stop spluttering, add turmeric.
 Turn off heat.

 - Add hot tampering to rice.
 Mix well.